History of Burnley F.C.: Early years (1882–1888)

-By the end of 1883, the club had turned professional and signed many Scottish players, who were regarded as the best footballers by the Burnley committee.
+By the end of 1883, the club turned professional and signed many Scottish players, who were regarded as the best footballers by the Burnley committee.
 As a result, Burnley refused to join the Football Association (FA) and its FA Cup because the association barred professional players.
 In 1884, Burnley led a group of 35 clubs in the formation of the breakaway British Football Association (BFA) to challenge the supremacy of the FA.
 The threat of secession led to the FA changing its rule in July 1885, allowing professionalism, and the BFA subsequently ceased to exist.
-The side made their first appearance in the FA Cup in 1885–86; however, most professionals were still prohibited entry due to FA rules that year, so Burnley fielded their reserve side and lost 11–0 to Darwen Old Wanderers, the club's record defeat.
+Burnley made their first appearance in the FA Cup in 1885–86, but with most professionals still barred from the competition under the FA rules of the period, they fielded their reserve side and lost 11–0 to Darwen Old Wanderers, their record defeat.
 In October 1886, Turf Moor became the first ground to be visited by a member of the Royal Family when Queen Victoria's grandson Prince Albert Victor attended a match between Burnley and Bolton Wanderers after he opened the town's new Victoria Hospital.
-To commemorate the visit, Burnley received a set of white jerseys featured with a blue sash and embellished with the royal coat of arms.
-The crest was regularly worn on the shirts until 1895, when it disappeared.
-In the 1887–88 FA Cup, the side took revenge on Darwen Old Wanderers by defeating the visitors 4–0 to record their first victory in the competition; Burnley were eliminated in the following round by Accrington.
+To commemorate the visit, Burnley received a set of white jerseys featured with a blue sash and embellished with the coat of arms of the Prince of Wales.
+The crest was regularly worn on the Burnley shirts until 1894–95.